 But the project will go further than that.

 It is not enough to know if an intervention works or not.
 The project’s partners are also looking at cost-effective implementation, and how to scale up PM+ in specific contexts.
-STRENGTHS will attempt to answer these questions in eight different countries hosting Syrian refugees in Europe (the Netherlands, Germany, Sweden, Switzerland) and neighboring Syria (Lebanon, Jordan, Turkey, Egypt).
+STRENGTHS will attempt to answer these questions in eight different countries hosting Syrian refugees in Europe (The Netherlands, Germany, Sweden, and Switzerland) and neighbouring Syria (Lebanon, Jordan, Turkey, and Egypt).